couchand/petard/README.markdown

 ##### [Value][11] add([Value][11] left, [Value][11] right)

 Add the values.
+Works on integer and float values.

 ##### [Value][11] sub([Value][11] left, [Value][11] right)

 Subtract the right value from the left.
+For integers and floats.

 ##### [Value][11] mul([Value][11] left, [Value][11] right)

 Multiply the values.
+They can be integers or floats.

 ##### [Value][11] udiv([Value][11] left, [Value][11] right)